Brand Names: Trecator

-- numbness or tingling in your hands or feet;
+- numbness, tingling, or burning pain in your hands or feet;

-- blurred or double vision; or
+- eye pain, blurred vision, double vision;

-- nausea, vomiting, or loss of appetite;
+- stomach pain, loss of appetite;

-- a metallic taste in your mouth;
+- increased salivation, metallic taste in your mouth;

-- mild dizziness;
+- headache, dizziness; or

 What is the most important information I should know about ethionamide (Trecator)?